Conditional Logic, Calculator, and Variable Mentions

 To make show block action working, you need to first hide the block by default from field settings and then based on condition you can show the block as shown in video.

-The Calculate action deserves special attention because of its power and complexity.
+action deserves special attention because of its power and complexity.
 This action allows you to perform mathematical operations and store the results in variables.
 To check how powerful is calculate action, check out these templates:

 What Calculate Does